el3um4s/strani-anelli-blog/_posts/2021/2021-03-10-genetic-algorithms-hello-world-english/2021-03-10-genetic-algorithms-hello-world-english.md

 It's not spectacular.
 It looks like a monkey trying to write the Divine Comedy by pressing random letters.
 And that's right: a genetic algorithm tries more or less randomly to learn to write.
 It's the Hello World of machine learning.
 As usual on GitHub you will find both [the code](https://github.com/el3um4s/construct-demo) and the [online demo](https://c3demo.stranianelli.com/machine-learning/001-hello-world/demo/).

 I don't know anything about ml, so I was inspired by a 2012 article by Burak Kanber: [Machine Learning: Introduction to Genetic Algorithms](https://burakkanber.com/blog/machine-learning-genetic-algorithms-part-1-javascript/).
-I recommend reading it.
+I recommend you to read it.

 Today I will content myself with reporting what I understand.